microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 6. This step connects the form recognizer studio to form recognizer resource in your subscription.
 Select your Subscription, Resource Group, Form Recognizer resource which was created as part of deploying the resources and select the latest API Version.
 Click "Continue"
 7. This step connects the form recognizer studio to ADLS storage/container resource in your subscription to access the training data.
 Select subscription, Resource Group, storage account, container: "Training" and folder "forms"- which was created as part of the deployment.
 Click "Continue".
 Review Information and click "Create Project"
 8. After the project is created, forms with OCR, Key-Value pair labels will appear like below

 ![Form Recognizer Project](./images/FR_image1-1.png)

-5. Click on "Train" to train the form recognizer model to extract the key-value pairs.
+9. Click on "Train" to train the form recognizer model to extract the key-value pairs.
+> Be sure the model name is `covidvaccinationcardsmodel` as this is used in later steps

-6. Once Training is done, the model will be located in Models with confidence score of each field.
+10. Once Training is done, the model will be located in Models with confidence score of each field.

 ![Form Recognizer Project](./images/FR_image2-1.png)

 7. This is the modelID which will be used in calling the form recognizer model from Logic App.

 ## Step 5: Train a Custom Vision Model
 In this step you will train a custom vision model to check the CDC logo on the vaccination card.

 1. Go to [Azure Custom Vision Portal](https://www.customvision.ai/) and click on "New Project".

 ![Custom Vision](./images/CV_image1.png)

 2. Input the Project Information as below:
     * Name of Project: "vaccinationcardlogo"
     * Description: "Custom Vision model to detect logo on Covid Vaccination Cards"